Ampless/Amplessimus/README.md

 ./make.dart linux
 ```
 #### Output
+* `$VERSION-linux-x86_64/` a folder containing Amplessimus and all deps for x86
-* `$VERSION.linux/` a folder containing the Amplessimus binary and all deps
+* `$VERSION-linux-arm64/` a folder containing Amplessimus and all deps for ARM

 ### iOS
 #### Prepare